kyma-project/cloud-manager/docs/user/resources/04-40-10-azure-vpc-peering.md

 ### Authorization

-Cloud Manager must be authorized in the remote cloud provider subscription to accept VPC peering connection.
+Cloud Manager must be authorized in the remote cloud provider subscription to accept a VPC peering connection.

 Assign the following IAM roles to the Cloud Manager service principal `kyma-cloud-manager-peering-ENV` in the remote subscription:
 * Classic Network Contributor